 Professor Cramer is one of the founders of this public conversation system, which is operated by Cortico, the nonprofit partner of The Center for Constructive Communication at the MIT Media Lab.

-In this award winning work, The Politics of Resentment (2016) Professor Cramer broke ground in our understanding of the rural-urban divide in American life, and its consequences for contemporary American politics.
+In the award winning work, The Politics of Resentment (University of Chicago Press, 2016), Professor Cramer broke ground in our understanding of the rural-urban divide in American life, and its consequences for contemporary American politics.